MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 Historically, the University of Jena was very influential and a lot of [historcial figures](https://www.uni-jena.de/en/109868/famous-university-teachers-and-students-from-the-history-of-the-university-of-jena-selection) taught and lived here as well as the first [female professor](https://www.uni-jena.de/en/213543/the-first-female-professor-at-a-german-university).
 The city has strong ties to **Humboldt**, and its intellectual and cultural spirit is still felt today.
 Nearby Weimar, the birthplace of Germany’s first democracy, and Buchenwald, a stark reminder of its collapse and what followed, provide important historical lessons that remain relevant today.
 <br>
 <br>
-In essence, Jena is a place where **the discovery of the stars** (via Zeiss optics) and **the study of the brain** (via Berger’s EEG) intersect and at this intersection magic happens, as conciousness ignites the universe - just the right place for our laboratory.
+In essence, Jena is a place where the discovery of the stars (through Zeiss optics) and the study of the brain (through Berger’s EEG) intersect.
+At this intersection, magic happens, as consciousness ignites the universe — making it the perfect home for our laboratory.
 <br>
 <br>
-This page provides practical information about moving to **Jena** and Germany.
+Below you find practical information about moving to **Jena** and Germany.
 If you would like to suggest additional information, please contact: [dr.thomas.wolfers@gmail.com](mailto:dr.thomas.wolfers@gmail.com).
 <br>
 <br>